emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Because I hate being bored, I maybe bit off more than I could chew when it came to the difficulty of the German I was listening to and reading.
 But in the long run I think that cultivating my love for German was more important than optimizing my input comprehension at the beginning.

-### Where to find comprehensible input — especially as a beginner
+### How to use comprehensible input as a beginner when you don't understand anything

 I won't lie, it is tricky to find good comprehensible input as a beginner.
 Because you understand so little, sitting through a new German TV show can be absolutely torturous.
 Beginner resources are easier to understand but they're also often rather boring.

+My mom started learning German recently and this was a big problem for her.
+So I sat down and tried to think through the comprehensible input tricks that I figured out by accident when I was a total beginner.

-But there are some tricks for making it easier — and getting to more interesting, more motivating input faster.[ **I wrote up 11 tips to help beginners learn with comprehensible input from the start**](https://monoglotanxiety.ck.page/11-tips-for-beginners) based on my experience learning German.
+You have to be a little creative, but there's no witchcraft to using input to learn German as a total newbie.
+If you're struggling,[ **I wrote up 11 tips to help beginners learn with comprehensible input from the start**](https://monoglotanxiety.ck.page/11-tips-for-beginners) based on my experience.
 Just follow the link to get the tips sheet for free.

 And if you're looking to discover new, _authentic_ (not for learners!)
-German media to use for comprehensible input, I write a little [newsletter with a fresh recommendation every week](https://buttondown.email/monoglotanxiety).
+German media to use for comprehensible input, I'll plug my recommendations newsletter again: I write a little [newsletter with a fresh German media recommendation every week](https://buttondown.email/monoglotanxiety).
 It's also free, and you can read the [archives](https://buttondown.email/monoglotanxiety/archive/) without signing up.

 ## I self-studied German to B1 before speaking for the first time